Crumb Top Baking

 If your pesto tastes a little bitter from the basil or the processing of the olive oil, adding an extra pinch of salt or squeeze of lemon juice can help minimize the bitterness.

-How long does homemade pesto last?
+How long will this pesto last?

 How long your homemade pesto lasts depends on the freshness of your herbs.
 If your basil and parsley are fresh, this pesto should last for 5-7 days stored in an airtight container in the fridge.

-Can you freeze homemade pesto?
+Can you freeze this pesto?

 Yes, you can freeze pesto for up to 6 months.
 Just defrost in the fridge before using.
 To make storing and defrosting easier, you can freeze your pesto in covered ice cube trays.